mrimlinger/mrimlinger.github.io/_posts/2022-09-19-post-EuroVelo17.md

 9:45 We go.
 First we reach a promontory close to his home, where we get a nice view on the Beaujolais (wine producing region), the Alps and the Mt-Blanc.
 Really cool.
 Then downhill.
 We then ride along the Saône river on a chaotic old towpath.
 This is quite exhausting and painful for the hands and wrists.
 Good weather.
 At some point the path is blocked due to construction work but no deviation path is indicated, so we go nevertheless.
 The construction workers are nice, they let us pass while saying they were not responsible for the deviation but some supposedly clever people were in charge of that.
+PJ uses a light stiff road bike and carries his material in a large backpack.
+Such setup, although it might not be optimal for very long trips, is working well for him so I am happy about that, it is good news for the continuation of the adventure.
+His setup is also faster than mine at equal rider due to lighter weight and improved aerodynamics (at the expense of comfort and adaptability to the terrain).
+And since PJ is also a better cyclist than I am, he is usually going faster than me.
+But this is perfectly fine, we just wait for each other at regular intervals.
-As we approach Lyon, the surface to ride improves, some parts have been adapted with good cycling infrastructures.
+As we approach Lyon, the riding surface improves, some parts have been adapted with good cycling infrastructures.
 Once in Lyon we drive on the road (cycles lanes), the pavement is shit.
 Lot of traffic, some disrespectful drivers.
 We reach the center following a turn in the river, beautiful buildings lining up on the sides.
 In order to get a good overview of the city, we start riding up the Fourvière hill, atop which is an imposing basilica.
 The climb is legit hardcore, I manage to keep up riding but the effort is intense.
 At some point I stop and push the bike because I don't want to "burn myself" unnecessarily.
 The road ahead is still long.